mattt/Xcode-Licensed-Templates/README.md

 ## License

-FormatterKit is available under the MIT license.
+Xcode Licensed Templates is available under the MIT license.
 See the LICENSE file for more info.